anuragM-bitsp/VendorConnect/README.md

-Intuitive Interface: Simple point-and-scan operation Instant Results: Quality score appears in seconds Actionable Insights: Tells vendors exactly what to look for 💳 UPI Payment Integration - Seamless Transactions (6-7 minutes) "We've made B2B payments as easy as buying chai from a roadside vendor!"
+Intuitive Interface: Simple point-and-scan operation Instant Results: Quality score appears in seconds Actionable Insights: Tells vendors exactly what to look for 💳 UPI Payment Integration - Seamless Transactions "We've made B2B payments as easy as buying chai from a roadside vendor!"

 The Challenge: